person using pencil

 Summer Day Camp

-Important details about our new booking system.
+Important details about our booking system.
 Please read before booking camper(s).

 You will have to set up a separate profile and username for each child you are booking for camp.
 Do not use the same email address as a username for each profile you create.
 Instead, create a different username for each profile and use your email as the contact information once this has been created.
 Otherwise, using the same username or same email address as a username for multiple accounts will limit the accounts you can sign into and information you can access.